alanwhite/sub-lic-spec/Sample_EULA.md

 ## 6. SUBSCRIPTION TERMS (PREMIUM TIER)

 ### 6.1 Free Tier - No Subscription Required
 Free Tier features are available without subscription, payment, or account creation.
-You may use Free Tier features indefinitely at no cost.
+You may use Free Tier features indefinitely at no cost on unlimited devices.

 ### 6.2 Premium Tier - Subscription Fees
 Use of Premium features requires an active paid subscription.
 Subscription fees are billed:
 - **Monthly**: Every 30 days
 - **Annual**: Every 365 days

+Subscription tiers with different device limits may have different pricing.

+### 6.3 Device Limits by Subscription Tier
+Premium subscriptions include a specified device limit:
+- **Personal Plan**: [1-2] devices
+- **Professional Plan**: [5] devices
+- **Team Plan**: [10] devices
+- **Enterprise Plan**: [Custom] device limit

+Device limits are enforced at the time of enrollment token generation.
+You cannot enroll devices beyond your subscription tier's limit.

-### 6.3 Payment (Premium Tier)
+### 6.4 Payment (Premium Tier)
 Payment is due in advance.
 Failure to pay subscription fees will result in:
 - Inability to renew your Premium license token
 - Grace period activation
 - Eventual loss of Premium features (reversion to Free Tier)
+- Inability to generate new enrollment tokens

-### 6.4 Automatic Renewal (Premium Tier)
+### 6.5 Automatic Renewal (Premium Tier)
 Premium subscriptions automatically renew unless you cancel before the renewal date.
 You may cancel at any time through [your account portal/Our website].
 Upon cancellation, Premium features will remain active until the end of your paid period, then automatically revert to Free Tier.

+### 6.6 Upgrading Device Limits
+You may upgrade to a higher device limit tier at any time.
+The upgrade will:
+- Take effect immediately
+- Allow enrollment of additional devices up to the new limit
+- Be prorated for the remainder of your current billing period
+- Continue at the new tier price upon renewal

+### 6.7 Downgrading Device Limits
+You may downgrade to a lower device limit tier.
+The downgrade will:
+- Take effect at the end of your current billing period
+- Require you to revoke devices via the portal if currently over the new limit
+- Continue at the new tier price upon renewal

+If you have more enrolled devices than your new device limit permits, you must revoke devices via the portal before the downgrade takes effect, or the downgrade will be blocked.

-### 6.5 Refund Policy
+### 6.8 Refund Policy
 [Insert your refund policy here, e.g., "Refunds are available within 30 days of initial Premium subscription purchase.
 No refunds for subsequent renewals."]

-### 6.6 Price Changes
+### 6.9 Price Changes
 We reserve the right to change subscription prices with [30] days' notice.
 Price changes do not affect your current subscription period.

-### 6.7 Voluntary Downgrade
+### 6.10 Voluntary Downgrade
 You may voluntarily downgrade from Premium to Free Tier at any time.
 Upon downgrade:
 - Premium features will be disabled at the end of your paid period
-- Your certificate will be revoked
+- All enrolled device certificates will be revoked
 - Free Tier features will remain fully functional
 - Data created with Premium features may become inaccessible or limited